Ploenypp/tuto-stats/README.md

 # tuto-stats

 Since it is crucial to my future success, especially in the fields that I have chosen, I have committed to mastering statistics.
-This is repository is thus a collection of my attempts and notes to understand statistics, from a high school level to a university level, from a variety of sources.
+This repository is thus a collection of my attempts and notes to understand statistics, from a high school level to a university level, from a variety of sources.

 ## Study plan
 ### High School Statistics Foundation